Riverside Medical Center

 - Re-granting purposes to other organizations

 Kaiser Permanente Riverside Medical Center will not consider requests from organizations that discriminate based on gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
 In addition, Community Health grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- Organizations must be in good standing with all previous grant awards and required reports.
+- Organization must be in good standing with all previous grant awards and required reports.

-- One grant proposal per agency, per local funding cycle.
+- One grant proposal per agency, per funding cycle.

 To view your submitted application click here.